Interactive fiction: Modern era

 One of the most important early developments was the reverse-engineering of Infocom's Z-Code format and Z-Machine virtual machine in 1987 by a group of enthusiasts called the InfoTaskForce and the subsequent development of an interpreter for Z-Code story files.
 As a result, it became possible to play Infocom's work on modern computers.

 For years, amateurs with the IF community produced interactive fiction works of relatively limited scope using the Adventure Game Toolkit and similar tools.

 The breakthrough that allowed the interactive fiction community to truly prosper, however, was the creation and distribution of two sophisticated development systems.
 In 1987, Michael J. Roberts released TADS, a programming language designed to produce works of interactive fiction.
 In 1993, Graham Nelson released Inform, a programming language and set of libraries which compiled to a Z-Code story file.
 Each of these systems allowed anyone with sufficient time and dedication to create a game, and caused a growth boom in the online interactive fiction community.

 Despite the lack of commercial support, the availability of high quality tools allowed enthusiasts of the genre to develop new high quality games.
 Competitions such as the annual Interactive Fiction Competition for short works, the Spring Thing for longer works, and the XYZZY Awards, further helped to improve the quality and complexity of the games.
-Modern games go much further than the original "Adventure" style, improving upon Infocom games, which relied extensively on puzzle solving, and to a lesser extent on communication with non-player characters, to include experimentation with writing and story-telling techniques.
+Modern games go much further than the original "Adventure" style, improving upon Infocom games, which relied extensively on puzzle solving, and to a lesser extent on communication with non player characters, to include experimentation with writing and story-telling techniques.

 While the majority of modern interactive fiction that is developed is distributed for free, there are some commercial endeavors.
 In 1998, Michael Berlyn, a former Implementor at Infocom, started a new game company, Cascade Mountain Publishing, whose goals were to publish interactive fiction.
-Despite the Interactive Fiction community providing social and financial backing Cascade Mountain Publishing went out of business in 2000.
+Despite the Interactive Fiction community providing social and financial backing, Cascade Mountain Publishing went out of business in 2000.
+Buster Hudson, developer of The Wizard Sniffer (2017), emphasized that parser-based puzzle can be used to control the pacing or develop a character.

-Other commercial endeavours include Peter Nepstad's 1893: A World's Fair Mystery, several games by Howard Sherman published as Malinche Entertainment, The General Coffee Company's Future Boy!, Cypher, a graphically enhanced cyberpunk game and various titles by Textfyre.
+Other commercial endeavors include: Peter Nepstad's 1893: A World's Fair Mystery, several games by Howard Sherman published as Malinche Entertainment, The General Coffee Company's Future Boy!, Cypher, a graphically enhanced cyberpunk game and various titles by Textfyre.
 Emily Short was commissioned to develop the game City of Secrets but the project fell through and she ended up releasing it herself.

-Artificial Intelligence

-The increased effectiveness of natural-language-generation in artificial intelligence (AI) has led to instances of interactive fiction which use AI to dynamically generate new, open-ended content, instead of being constrained to pre-written material.
-The most notable example of this is AI Dungeon, released in 2019, which generates content using the GPT-3 (previously GPT-2) natural-language-generating neural network, created by OpenAI.